 With the help of a professional landscaper, you’re able to re-grade the land around your home.
 Make sure that you obtain a proper survey of the land’s low-lying points, drainage channels and outlets.

 You can tackle a lawn with a heavy thatch by using a manual rake or specialised machinery such as a de-thatcher or vertical mower.
 Ensure that any debris and leaf litter is removed before using a garden fork or lawn aerator to aerate the soil to increase drainage.
 You can find out more on this by reading our How to Improve Garden Drainage guide.

 - install a drainage system

 If you’ve identified a high water table as the problem or drainage problems persist, installing a drainage system could be the solution.
-Here at BC Profiles, you’ll find a huge range of products for drainage, drainage channels and landscaping, consult a professional to identify what system would best suit your land or even do it yourself!
+Here at BC Profiles, you’ll find a huge range of products for drainage, including patio drainage channels and further ranges of drainage channels and landscaping essentials, consult a professional to identify what system would best suit your land or even do it yourself!